Shark kills beachgoer near Sydney

 Emergency crews were dispatched to Long Reef Beach shortly after 10 a.m. local time Saturday, responding to reports that a man had suffered critical injuries.

 The man, whose identity has yet to be confirmed, was retrieved from the surf and brought to shore but died at the scene.
-Two sections of a surfboard have been recovered and taken for examination.
+Two sections of a surfboard were recovered and taken for examination.

-Police have closed the beach and are liaising with wildlife experts to determine the species of shark involved.
+Police closed the beach and liaised with wildlife experts to determine the species of shark involved.

 Nearby beaches have been closed pending further advice.